-In Smart Laser Eye Centers, we use the 4th generation 2022 model state-of-the-art Excimer Laser systems.
+In our clinics, we use the 4th generation 2022 model state-of-the-art Excimer Laser systems.

-The world’s first portable Online Robotic (1200 Hz) Refractive Excimer Laser, developed by Excelsius Medical company headquartered in Germany, is successfully used by our eye surgeons in Smart Laser Eye Centers.
-Excelsius M7-H series Excimer Laser has the first remotely controlled online robotic systems feature in the world.
+The world’s first portable Online Robotic (1200 Hz) Refractive Excimer Laser, is successfully used by our eye surgeons in eye clinics.
+Our Excimer Laser has the first remotely controlled online robotic systems feature in the world.
 In addition, the “Online Laser Surgery Platform”, which enables eye surgeons to receive laser eye surgery training for the first time in the world, has been developed by MCD Technology.
-Excelsius M7-H (1200 hz) series Excimer Laser is the world’s first portable laser flexibility.
-The Excelsius M7-H series Excimer Laser with robotic technology was brought to Turkiye for the first time by MCD Technology as of March 2022, and was put into service for patients for laser eye treatments.
+(1200 hz) Excimer Laser is the world’s first portable laser flexibility.
+Our Excimer Laser with robotic technology was brought to Turkiye for the first time by MCD Technology as of March 2022, and was put into service for patients for laser eye treatments.

 State-of-the-art “EYE-TRACKER” Technology